arlonproj/arlon/README.md

 the library as well.

 ## Management cluster
-The management server is a Kubernetes cluster hosting all the components needed by Arlon, including:
+The management cluster is a Kubernetes cluster hosting all the components needed by Arlon, including:
 - The ArgoCD server
 - The Arlon "database" (implemented as Kubernetes secrets and configmaps)